influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/tools/chronoctl/list-users.md

     weight: 30
 ---

-The `list-users` command lists all users in the Chronograf BoltDB instance.
+The `list-users` command lists all users in the Chronograf data store.

 ## Usage
 ```